brandur/sorg/content/passages-drafts/001-portland.md

 ### The city of cycling and beer (#cycling-and-beer)

 Rating high on the list of things to do in Portland are bicycling and beer.
-We decided to combine the two passions by taking a tour one one of their local [party bikes][party-bike] (also known as pedibuses, cycle pubs, bierbikes, and megacycles).
-Open container laws are in effect in Portland, so rather than drink on the bike itself, we ranged around the downtown core and stopped at nearby breweries and bars.
+We combined the two passions by taking a tour one one of their local [party bikes][party-bike] (also known as pedibuses, cycle pubs, bierbikes, and megacycles).
+Open container laws are in effect in Portland, so rather than drink on the bike itself, we ranged around the downtown core and stopped at a few of its abundant breweries and bars.

 ![Brewcycle](/assets/passages/001-portland/L1010517@2x.jpg)

 We loaded twelve people and a driver onto the thing.
-I'm a reasonable cyclist, so in my mind's eyes I imagined us producing enough power to tear up the streets; pausing at reds only long enough to give the neighboring driver a sidelong look before accelerating from the stop and racing to the next light.
+I've been known to do some long rides on occasion, and in my mind's eye I imagined us tearing up the streets of Portland; pausing at intersections only long enough to give the neighboring driver a sidelong look before accelerating on the green and racing to the next light.

 Alas, I've never worked so far to move so little.
-Not only were elderly citizens taking casual strolls down the street outpacing us by wide margins, but I've seen stationary bicycles at gyms move faster.
+Not only were elderly citizens taking casual strolls down the street outpacing us by wide margins, but I've hit higher top speeds on the stationary bikes at my gym.

-The good news is that the beer was good, and I'd burned enough calories pedaling around a very heavy object to feel only moderately bad about drinking it.
+The good news is that the beer was good, and I'd burned enough calories pedaling around an extremely heavy object to feel only moderately bad about drinking it.

 ### The trail of ten falls (#ten-falls)

 Before the wedding we'd done a little urban hike to see the Stone House and the epic view of Mount Hood and downtown Portland from the Pittock Mansion, but nothing substantial.
-As luck would have it though, our friends Andrée and Simon, who had rented a car, invited us to come along with them for a day hike along the [Trail of Ten Falls][ten-falls] in Silver Falls State Park (Oregon's largest state park at over 9,000 acres).
+As luck would have it, our friends Andrée and Simon, who had rented a car, invited us to come along with them for a day hike along the [Trail of Ten Falls][ten-falls] in Silver Falls State Park (Oregon's largest state park at over 9,000 acres).